 The Company is committed to good Corporate Governance and lays strong emphasis ontransparency accountability and integrity.
 As required under SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Report on Corporate Governancetogether with Auditors' Certificate regarding Compliance of the SEBI Code of CorporateGovernance is annexed to this report.

 MANAGEMENT DISCUSSION AND ANALYSIS

-The Annual Report contains a separate section on Management Discussion and Analysiswhich is a part of the Directors' Report.
+The Annual Report contains a separate section on Management Discussion and Analysiswhich is annexed with the Directors' Report.

 Your Company continued to enjoy cordial and smooth relations amongst all its employeesat Dahej and Kochi terminals.

 The Company has laid down policies and procedures to inform the Members of the Boardabout the risk assessment and minimization procedure.
 A Risk Management Committeeperiodically reviews the procedures to ensure that Executive

 Management controls risk through properly defined framework.
 The risk assessmentframework encompasses inter-alia methodology for assessing risks on an ongoing basisrisk prioritization risk mitigation monitoring plan and comprehensive reporting system.

 DETAILS OF ESTABLISHMENT OF VIGIL MECHANISM FOR DIRECTORS AND EMPLOYEES